o3de/sig-release/releases/22.10.0/22100 feature list.md

 * The performance of the Terrain system has seen significant performance improvements for both editing and runtime/rendering.
 It can now handle 16km x 16km worlds and beyond at high framerates.

 **sig-testing**
-* Material Editor test tools for python-based tests
+* Material Editor test tools for python-based tests, expanding automated testing to more parts of O3DE.
+This helps O3DE contributors efficiently verify and improve the behavior of the Material Editor.
-* GitHub codeowners alias hints now output during python test failure
+* GitHub codeowners alias hints now output during python test failure.
+This helps O3DE contributors immediately know who to contact for support.
+Customers using O3DE's test framework will also see hints if their repo contains a codeowners file.

 **sig-ui-ux**